-The course will be covered through weekly assigned readings from the primary text.
-Covering the course content involve the following major components: text readings; discussions; case analysis; quizzes; exams; and a comparison of Global Health Systems Project.
+The course will be covered through weekly lectures based on the assigned readings from the primary text.
+Covering the course content involves the following major components: text readings; discussions; case analysis; quizzes; exams; and a comparison of Global Health Systems Project.
 The project report will be submitted close to the end of the semester.
-More detailed information will be provided.
-All course materials are located on BlackBoard.
+Information is provided on Blackboard.